kodalipranav/elysium/README.md

 ## Getting Started

-The build method is not included in this repo.
+The build method and the Google API Location Key is not included in this repo.